 Shortly after David’s death, an American newspaper reported that: “Niven’s ability to shrug off his illness was the reason Hjördis wasn’t at his side when he died.
 He had so thoroughly concealed his rapidly deteriorating condition that she thought nothing about leaving him alone with Fiona for a few days.”

 It also seems like Fiona felt able to leave the chalet for a short time to attend to every-day business.
-Kathleen was of course ever-present, and Hjördis’ nephew Mikael Wrangstad arrived to help with David’s care.
-Hjördis’ horrific reaction to her nephew’s presence seemed to illustrate that while David had found peace and calm in Switzerland, her drinking was spiraling her into a very dark place indeed.
-“She rang from Cap Ferrat and told Mikael his mother was dying and he ought to go back to Sweden,” Fiona told Graham Lord.
-“This upset both Mikael and Daddy, and was completely untrue.”
+Kathleen was of course ever-present, and Hjördis’ nephew Michael Wrangstadh arrived to help with David’s care.
+Hjördis’ horrific reaction to her nephew’s presence seemed to illustrate that while David had found peace and calm in Switzerland, her drinking was spiralling into a very dark place indeed.
+“She rang from Cap Ferrat and told Michael his mother was dying and he ought to go back to Sweden,” Fiona told Graham Lord.
+“This upset both Michael and Daddy, and was completely untrue.”

 Another upsetting development occurred on Tuesday 26th July, when David’s butler Monsieur Andrey died.
-(His wife was David’s cook).
+(Mme Andrey was David’s cook).

 Away he went.
 As quickly as that